rich-murphey/wasm-hostcall-example/README.md

 the host application.

 [Wasmtime] is new and evolving.
-Features to import and export functions between WebAssembly and host will almost certainly evolve.
+Features to import and export functions between WebAssembly and host will almost certainly be enhanced.
+Fastly uses this interface in their [http_guest] API, to run customer Wasm http servers on edge compute.
+Cloudflare uses this for a Wireshark filter API, [Wirefilter] for customer firewall at the edge.

 This demo is intended to show how to work within certain interim limitations on argument types.

 One limitation is, [WebAssembly] (Wasm) is 32-bit while the application is 64-bit.
 Wasm pointers are a 32-bit offset in a byte